-- 1 that judgment is made, and what the sanction is.
-Chairman Harrington commented any proposed - 2 language should be vetted by the police department.
-Vice Chairman Mahon noted counsel would - 3 determine whether or not it would be legally enforceable. - 4 Councilor Rothhaus spoke of noise complaints in the past relative to construction noise.
-He understands - 5 Mr. Tomasso's interest is in a noise ordinance to address roosters; however, if addressing the issue of - 6 noise, it should be comprehensive and all encompassing.
-Noise ordinances have been discussed in the - 7 past, and are a mighty task to bring to conclusion and result in a document that is enforceable. - 8 Councilor Koenig remarked it seems like a somewhat trivial thing; put a statement in that says don't - 9 have noisy animals on your property or something like that, but it becomes much more complicated.
-He - 10 provided the example of what has occurred with the sign ordinance, it is incredible how difficult it is to - 11 get some to agree this is an enforceable and actionable ordinance.
-He agreed there would need to be - 12 involvement by the police department and legal counsel. - 13 - 14 Mr. Tomasso questioned how to go about accomplishing the task.
-Councilor Dwyer stated a member of - the Council would have to motion to form a sub-committee.
-That motion would have to be seconded - and pass by a majority vote of the Council.
-Once a sub-committee is in place its deliberations would - 17 take several months.
-At conclusion, the sub-committee would make a recommendation to the Council - 18 for consideration.
-Vice Chairman Mahon suggested the process could be as simple as directing the - 19 Town Manager to contact the Town Attorney to develop a draft ordinance for consideration by the - 20 Council. - 21 - 22 Mr. Tomasso questioned how he would persuade the Council to take such action.
-Councilor Rothhaus - stated he would require input from the Town Manager prior to making a decision on moving forward - 24 particularly in light of the magnitude of the task.
-He remarked legal counsel could be asked to prepare - something, but it would likely be basic or perhaps boilerplate from another community.
-He suggested - 26 review of noise ordinances adopted by communities with similar characteristics as Merrimack. - 27 Councilor Dwyer suggested such ordinances are rare in towns in New Hampshire. - 28 - 29 Councilor Rothhaus reiterated a desire to receive input from the Town Manager.
-Councilor Dwyer - 30 stated he is not opposed to seeking input from the Town Manager and having a further discussion once - that input has been received.
-Chairman Harrington stated the Council would seek advice from the Town - 32 Manager regarding feasibility, e.g., what would be involved in such an effort.
-Director Micali requested - clarification if the Council was seeking information on a comprehensive ordinance or one specific to a - particular noise.
-It was suggested recommendations be provided as to whether an ordinance should be - all encompassing or specific to this particular issue, and what would be involved in developing an - ordinance.
-Chairman Harrington stated her only parameter is that comparisons be with a comparable community. - 38 - 39 Vice Chairman Mahon reminded the Council of a planned absence of the Town Manager.
-Chairman - 40 Harrington stated the Council would have to await her return.
-Vice Chairman Mahon suggested a - 41 request be made for a legal opinion, providing parameters, backup information, and concerns with - 42 utilizing language found in city ordinances as opposed to a comparable town. - 43 - 44 The consensus of the Council was to seek a legal opinion. - 45 - 46 Councilor Koenig stated his belief the Council would not be able to incorporate language suggested with - regard to grandfathering.
-Councilor Rothhaus stated he takes issue when a use was in place prior to an - 48 ordinance prohibiting it.
-He remarked he does not believe that to be the particular situation being 40 discussed as he believes Mr. Tomasse has resided at his location longer than the use he is a set of the set of the - discussed as he believes Mr. Tomasso has resided at his location longer than the use he is opposed to.
+Councilor Rothhaus spoke of noise complaints in the past relative to construction noise.
+He understands Mr. Tomasso's interest is in a noise ordinance to address roosters; however, if addressing the issue of noise, it should be comprehensive and all encompassing.
+Noise ordinances have been discussed in the past, and are a mighty task to bring to conclusion and result in a document that is enforceable.
+Councilor Koenig remarked it seems like a somewhat trivial thing; put a statement in that says don't have noisy animals on your property or something like that, but it becomes much more complicated.
+He provided the example of what has occurred with the sign ordinance, it is incredible how difficult it is to get some to agree this is an enforceable and actionable ordinance.
+He agreed there would need to be involvement by the police department and legal counsel.

+Mr. Tomasso questioned how to go about accomplishing the task.
+Councilor Dwyer stated a member of the Council would have to motion to form a sub-committee.
+That motion would have to be seconded and pass by a majority vote of the Council.
+Once a sub-committee is in place its deliberations would take several months.
+At conclusion, the sub-committee would make a recommendation to the Council for consideration.
+Vice Chairman Mahon suggested the process could be as simple as directing the Town Manager to contact the Town Attorney to develop a draft ordinance for consideration by the Council.

+Mr. Tomasso questioned how he would persuade the Council to take such action.
+Councilor Rothhaus stated he would require input from the Town Manager prior to making a decision on moving forward particularly in light of the magnitude of the task.
+He remarked legal counsel could be asked to prepare something, but it would likely be basic or perhaps boilerplate from another community.
+He suggested review of noise ordinances adopted by communities with similar characteristics as Merrimack.
+Councilor Dwyer suggested such ordinances are rare in towns in New Hampshire.

+Councilor Rothhaus reiterated a desire to receive input from the Town Manager.
+Councilor Dwyer stated he is not opposed to seeking input from the Town Manager and having a further discussion once that input has been received.
+Chairman Harrington stated the Council would seek advice from the Town Manager regarding feasibility, e.g., what would be involved in such an effort.
+Director Micali requested clarification if the Council was seeking information on a comprehensive ordinance or one specific to a particular noise.
+It was suggested recommendations be provided as to whether an ordinance should be all encompassing or specific to this particular issue, and what would be involved in developing an ordinance.
+Chairman Harrington stated her only parameter is that comparisons be with a comparable community.

+Vice Chairman Mahon reminded the Council of a planned absence of the Town Manager.
+Chairman Harrington stated the Council would have to await her return.
+Vice Chairman Mahon suggested a request be made for a legal opinion, providing parameters, backup information, and concerns with utilizing language found in city ordinances as opposed to a comparable town.

+The consensus of the Council was to seek a legal opinion.